The Iterated Prisoner's Dilemma: Good Strategies and Their Dynamics: The Iterated Prisoner's Dilemma

 Hence, with $\ee_{23} \ = \ (0, 1, 1, 0)$, we can use $\{ \SX, \SY, \one, \ee_{23} \}$ as a basis for $\R^4$.
 For a distribution vector $\vv$ we will write $v_{23} $ for $v_2 + v_3 \ = \ < \vv \cdot \ee_{23} >$.
 From Theorem \ref{newtheo2}, we immediately obtain the following.

-\begin{theo} If $\pp$ is a strategy whose X Press-Dyson vector $\tp = \a \SX + \b \SY + \g \one + \d \ee_{23}$ and $\vv$ is a limit distribution when Y plays some strategy pattern against $\pp$, then the average payoffs satisfy the following \emph{Press-Dyson Equation}.
+\begin{theo} If $\pp$ is a plan whose X Press-Dyson vector $\tp = \a \SX + \b \SY + \g \one + \d \ee_{23}$ and $\vv$ is a limit distribution when Y plays some general plan against $\pp$, then the average payoffs satisfy the following \emph{Press-Dyson Equation}.

 \end{theo} The most convenient cases to study occur when $\d = 0$.
-Press and Dyson called such a strategy a \emph{Zero-Determinant Strategy} (hereafter ZDS) because of an ingenious determinant argument leading to (\ref{new9}).
+Press and Dyson called such a plan a \emph{Zero-Determinant Strategy} (hereafter ZDS) because of an ingenious determinant argument leading to (\ref{new9}).
 We have used Theorem \ref{newtheo2} of Hilbe-Nowak-Sigmund instead.

-This representation yields a simple description of the good strategies.
+This representation yields a simple description of the good plans.